core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # IANA Considerations # {#iana}

-Note to RFC Editor: Please replace all occurrences of "\[This Doocument\]" with the RFC number of this specification and delete this paragraph.
+Note to RFC Editor: Please replace all occurrences of "\[This Document\]" with the RFC number of this specification and delete this paragraph.

 This document has the following actions for IANA.